 This kind of equation has already been intensively studied: a fundamental result is the one of S. N. Kru\v zkov \cite[Theorem~1 \& 5]{Kruzkov}, stating the existence and uniqueness of a weak entropy solution for an initial data $u_0\in \L\infty(\reali^N,\reali)$.
-Furthermore, Kru\v zkov describes the dependence of the solutions with respect to the initial condition: if $u_0$ and $v_0$ are two initial data, then the associated entropy solutions $u$ and $v$ satisfy
+In addition, Kru\v zkov describes the dependence of the solutions with respect to the initial condition: if $u_0$ and $v_0$ are two initial data, then the associated entropy solutions $u$ and $v$ satisfy

-Furthermore, a huge literature on this subject is available in the special case the flow $f$ depend only on $u$ and not on the variables $t$ and $x$ and there is no source $F=0$ (see for example \cite{Bressan, DafermosBook, Sr1, Sr2}).
+A huge literature on this subject is available in the special case the flow $f$ depends only on $u$ and not on the variables $t$ and $x$ and there is no source $F=0$ (see for example \cite{Bressan, DafermosBook, Sr1, Sr2}).

 We are interested here in the dependence of the solution with respect to flow $f$ and source $F$ in the case these functions depend on the three variables $t$, $x$ and $u$.

 This dependence with respect to flow and source has already been investigated: this question was first addressed from the point of view of numerical analysis by B. Lucier \cite{lucier} who studied the case of an homogeneous flow ($f(u)$), without source term ($F=0$).
 More recently F. Bouchut \& B. Perthame \cite{bouchutperthame} improved this result, always in the case of an homogeneous flow and without source.
 G.-Q. Chen \& K. Karlsen \cite{chenkarlsen} also studied this dependence, for a flow depending also on $x$, but the estimate they obtained was depending on an a priori (unknown) bound on $\tv(u(t))$.